pmk01/WhoCanIVoteFor/INSTALL.md

 ## Creating inline CSS

+To regenerate the static files, `npm install -g yuglify`, then:

+    manage.py collectstatic

 The CSS for this project is inlined in the base template for performance reasons.

 This is created using [`critical`](https://github.com/addyosmani/critical), and can be re-created by running